molily/molily.de/_posts/2017-11-25-robust-javascript.md

 In CoffeeScript, whitespace like line breaks and spaces is used for delimiting functions and blocks.
 The mapping from CoffeeScript to JavaScript is direct, the target code closely resembles the CoffeeScript source.

-Here’s the `sum` function in CoffeeScript
+Here’s the `sum` function in CoffeeScript:

 ```coffeescript
 sum = (a, b) =>